cannon-zz/allpro88-fx2-soft/README.md

 	The compiled firmware is in `fw/build/firmware.ihx`.

-## Install the Firmware
+### Install the Firmware

 Programming the device requires the `fxload` tool.
 Debian users can install the `fxload` package with apt.

-For runtime single-use only (firmware gets installed into RAM by the host after the programmer has been powered up), use, for example,
+For runtime single-use only (firmware gets installed into RAM by the host after the programmer has been powered up), in the `fw/` directory use, for example,

 	$ fxload -t fx2lp -D /dev/bus/usb/001/008 -I build/firmware.ihx

 but using the correct USB device file.
-To write the firmware into the onboard EEPROM, use, for example,
+To write the firmware into the onboard EEPROM, in the `fw/` directory use, for example,

 	$ fxload -t fx2lp -D /dev/bus/usb/001/008 -I build/firmware.ihx -c 0x01 -s Vend_Ax.hex

 but, again, using the correct USB device file.

-The `Vend_Ax.hex` file can be found in the `fw/` directory.

 NOTE:  the FX2 must detect the presence of the EEPROM at boot or the chip will refuse to write to it.
 It doesn't have to have firmware in it but the EEPROM must be enabled, it must see that the chip is at the expected address.
 It's not possible to power up the FX2 with the EEPROM disabled, then install the jumper and write firmware to the EEPROM.
 That means that because buggy firmware can make the FX2 unresponsive (ask me how I know), if buggy firmware gets into the EEPROM and bricks the board it's very difficult to fix it using only software on the PC.
 There are tools for doing this floating around on the internet if it happens to you.
 The EEPROM disable jumper doesn't really disable the EEPROM, it just moves it to a different address on the I2C bus where the FX2 isn't looking, so you can boot the FX2 with the EEPROM disabled and upload a custom firmware whose only task is to erase the EEPROM chip at its alternate address.
 After that it can be put back to its proper address and reprogrammed as above.

-## Install the Utilities
+### Build and Install the Utilities

-FIXME:  not yet documented.
+In the top-level directory lives a GNU autotools build and install system.
+From a git clone of the repository, initialize the scripts with

+	$ ./00init.sh

+and press RETURN to run it.
+This generates the Makefile.in templates and the configure script.

+If you are installing into your home directory as an unprivileged user, run the configure script with a suitable `--prefix` override, for example,

+	$ ./configure --prefix=${HOME}/local

+If you are installing system-wide as root, run the configure script with suitable overrides, for example

+	$ ./configure --prefix=/usr --sysconfdir=/etc

+These commands install the utilities into `${pefix}/bin/` and the Python library modules into `${prefix}/lib/`.
+Calibration files, when available, get placed in `${prefix}/var/allpro88/`.
+The latter, run as root, installs the udev rules file giving access permissions to the programmer to all users into `/etc/udev/rules.d/`.
+Otherwise the file gets dumped elsewhere, and something else will need to be done to arrange access for unprivileged users (see below).

-## USB Device Permissions
+### USB Device Permissions

 In the `udev/` directory is a file named `99-allpro88.rules`.
 On a Debian system, put this file into `/etc/udev/rules.d/` so that when the ALLPRO88 is plugged into a USB port the corresponding USB device file is readable and writable by normal users.

+USB device files default to being readable and writable only by root.
+The udev rule provided here sets the file's permissions to 666 (readable and writable by all).
+However, like the groups dialout and lp, which grant access to hardware whose use can lead to financial consequences, it might make sense to create a group to restrict access to the programmer.
+There exist command sequences that will damage the programmer, so in an environment with imprudent or injudicious users (for example if the computer is shared with children), this might be something to consider.

 ## Test and Calibrate your ALLPRO88

 ### Loopback Test

-In `utils/bin/` there is the `ap88_loopback` script.
-With the ALLPRO88 plugged in and powered, running this script will confirm that communication with the system is working.
-It does some I/O operations, confirms that they do the right thing, and reports the speed.
+Connectivity can be tested using the `ap88_loopback` programme.
+With the ALLPRO88 plugged in and powered, running this programme will confirm that communication with the programmer is working.
+It does some I/O operations, confirms that they do the right thing, and reports the command processing speed.

-Confirm that the socket module and the list of installed channels reported by this script is what you expect these things to be.
+Confirm that the calibration state, the installed socket module, and the list of installed channels reported by this tool are all what you expect these things to be.
+The loop-back command processing speed should be about 10,000 iterations per second.

 ### Self Test

-In `utils/bin/` there is the `ap88_self_test` script.
-With the ALLPRO88 plugged in and powered, running this script will perform a sequence of tests on each pin driver.
+The programmer can be tested using the `ap88_self_test` programme.
+With the ALLPRO88 plugged in and powered, running this programme will perform a sequence of tests on each pin driver.
 It will print a log of test results to the terminal and dump a series of diagnostic plots into the directory in which it's running.
 Many of the tests will report FAILURE.
 At this time this is still normal for perfectly working units.
 I don't have the pass/fail thresholds dialed in properly yet.
 You need to look at the numbers yourself, see what values they tend to be, and decide if you think any channels appear to be different from the others or if they don't seem to be doing the right thing.
 Look at the diagnostic plots and flip through them looking for a channel whose graphs are different from the others.
 If they all seem to be the same, probably it's working.

 The pull-up voltage ramp graphs, in particular, are an especially sensitive way to detect faults in the pin driver circuits.
 Look for graphs whose slopes are different from the rest, or graphs that plateau at some maximum voltage instead of continuing all the way to the top.